rising-star92/python-azure-data-paltform/docs/yaml_config_schema.md

 - `tags` - (Optional) [**map**] Map of key/value tags which are resource specific.

 **Referred By**:
 This is merely a convention.
 There is no code in the current module that exposes this value.
-The convention is for other modules, when they need to refer to instances of the current module.
+The convention is for other modules when they need to refer to instances of the current module.

 - `resource_group_key_name` - Other modules/components referring to Resource Groups should use `resource_group_key_name` in their definitions.